 An oasis in the desert along a creek and at a waterfall.
 Busy by late morning,but get there before 10 AM, and you have the place to yourself.
 And push beyond the waterfall?
 You find a bit of wildness in Moab.
 You could theoretically follow this creek and canyon, an old migration path, to the La Sal Mountains. … #moab #utah #hiking #moabutah #waterfalls

-And beyond the waterfall goes deeper into the canyon with wildflowers, rock art, and more lushness that you would not expect in the desert.
+And beyond the waterfall goes deeper into the canyon with wildflowers, Rock Images, and more lushness that you would not expect in the desert.

 And this canyon can lead up to the La Sal mountains and to the areas I mentioned above.

 Another old migration path.